Photo: Kristi BlokhinM/Shutterstock

 The Springdale town shuttle stops are well-marked throughout downtown.
 Photo: OLOS/Shutterstock

 The bus only stops where passengers are waiting, which means it can move fairly quickly, even if you’re parked all the way out by stop number nine.
-But it also means you’ll need to request a stop with the driver if you’re getting out before the visitors center.
+But it also means you’ll need to request a stop with the driver if you’re getting out before the visitor center.

 Note that buses will not pick up passengers headed south (away from the park) between 9 AM and 1:30 PM at any stops other than the visitor center.
 So during those hours, be sure to get on the bus at the visitor center rather than walking to a different stop.